reinhardt1053/notes/Writerside/topics/app_universal_links.md

 https://myazur.app/link/?action_id=1&status_id=2
 </code-block>

-Following a link with such format will take the user directly to the app instead of opening the default internet browser.
-The app opens immediately if it's installed and I can handle the open link event by parsing the URL query args and bring the user to a specific screen of the app.
+Clicking a link in this format will take the user directly to the app, bypassing the default browser.
+If the app is installed, it opens immediately, allowing me to handle the link by parsing the URL's query parameters and navigating the user to a specific screen within the app.

 ## Android App Links